mukhtar-github/react-advanced/README.md

 So let's see how we can add the data dynamically to list.

+We'll create id when collecting the person object in the array.
+We can use index instead of id, but it will not be suitable because, we are adding and deleting items in the array.

 ### Forms Corresponding Projects

 8 Lorem Ipsum Generator